Medical Tech Overview

 Medical technicians collect blood and other samples for the purpose of analyzing them for disease and other issues.
 If you choose a specialization, like phlebotomy, your job may include some, but not all of the duties below, as well as different tasks.
 The list below encompasses responsibilities across various med tech jobs.

-Medical technicians hold an associate’s degree or postsecondary certificate from a community college or vocational school.
+Medical technicians hold an associate’s degree or postsecondary certificate from a college or vocational school.
 Med techs shouldn’t be confused with medical laboratory technologists who need a bachelor’s degree to work in the field.

 If you plan to become a surgical tech and earn a diploma or certificate, you’ll need to complete a two-year internship unless you have seven years of prior health care experience.